-(Washington, D.C. - September 24, 2010) The National Cheese Institute is now accepting nominations for its highest honor, the NCI Laureate Award.
-The award winner will be recognized at a special ceremony during IDFA's Dairy Forum 2011, January 23-26, in Miami, Fla.
-Nominations must be submitted by October 22, 2010, and there is no fee to enter.
+(Washington, D.C. -- October 5, 2011) The National Cheese Institute is now accepting nominations for its highest honor, the NCI Laureate Award.
+The award winner will be recognized at a special ceremony during IDFA's Dairy Forum 2012, January 15-18, in La Quinta, Calif.
+Nominations must be submitted by November 4, 2011, and there is no fee to enter.

 Candidates should be business or academic leaders who have made significant, prolonged contributions to the development and growth of the cheese industry.
 The award recipient is chosen by a panel of industry professionals based on a nominee's overall career achievements.

-"The success and growth of the U.S. cheese industry is driven by people who dedicate themselves to quality cheesemaking," said NCI President and CEO Connie Tipton.
-"We look forward to celebrating those individual contributions with the presentation of the 2011 award."
+"The U.S. cheese industry continues to be driven by leaders who dedicate themselves to quality cheesemaking and innovation," said NCI President and CEO Connie Tipton.
+"We look forward to recognizing and rewarding those individual contributions with the presentation of the 2012 award."

-This year's winner will receive an all-expenses-paid trip to IDFA's Dairy Forum, which will be held January 23-26, 2011, at the Doral Golf Resort & Spa in Miami, Fla.
+This year's winner will receive free registration, airfare and hotel accommodations to IDFA's Dairy Forum, January 15-18, 2012, at the La Quinta Resort & Club in La Quinta, Calif., to attend the awards ceremony.
 (The winner will be responsible for all tax liabilities.)
 IDFA's Dairy Forum is widely regarded as the most important conference of the year for dairy processors, producers, suppliers and policy makers.

-For more information, contact Tracy Boyle, IDFA director of boards and employee relations, at firstname.lastname@example.org.
+For more information and a nomination form, contact Tracy Boyle, IDFA director of boards and employee relations, at email@example.com or visit www.idfa.org.